-Format Paper 2: reasoning consists of a single test paper.
-Pupils will have 40 minutes to complete Paper 2 by answering the questions in the test paper.
-Each pupil will need the equipment specified below: Equipment a blue / black pen or a dark pencil a sharp, dark pencil for mathematical drawing • a ruler (showing centimetres and millimetres) an angle measurer or protractor (papers 2 and 3 only) a mirror (papers 2 and 3 only).
+Format Paper 3: reasoning consists of a single test paper.
+Pupils will have 40 minutes to complete Paper 3 by answering the questions in the test paper.
+Equipment Each pupil will need the equipment specified below: a blue / black pen or a dark pencil a sharp, dark pencil for mathematical drawing a ruler (showing centimetres and millimetres) an angle measurer or protractor (papers 2 and 3 only) a mirror (papers 2 and 3 only).
 Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
 Pupils may use the following equipment, if this is normal classroom practice: monolingual English electronic spell checkers bilingual word lists bilingual dictionaries or electronic translators, provided they only give word-for-word translations.
 Pupils are not allowed: calculators squared paper tracing paper.
-You must ensure that nothing you say or do during the test could be interpreted as giving Assistance pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
+Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
 If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
 If reading to a pupil, you can read words and numbers but not mathematical symbols.
 This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.
 For pupils with hearing impairment, be careful when signing numbers, mathematical signs and words.
-In particular, be careful when signing the following: Q10: > = < You may point to the signs.
-Take care not to explain what each sign means.
-Q11: faces, vertices, edges Q12: volume Take care not to indicate how volume of a shape is calculated i.e. height multiplied by width multiplied by depth.
+In particular, be careful when signing the following: Q14: equilateral Take care not to indicate that an equilateral triangle has three equal sides or angles.
 Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
 At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
 The examples below illustrate how to deal with some common situations.
-Q. What does 'quadrilateral' or '>' or '<' mean?
+What does 'quadrilateral' or '>' or '<' mean?
 A. I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
+What is '0.6'?
+A. That's nought point six.
+You must not explain any subject-specific terminology.
+If any other word in a question is unfamiliar to pupils, you may explain it, or show them objects or pictures to help them understand.